HTrammel/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-In keeping with the project instruction, the following code loads and provides the initial processing of the data.
+In keeping with the project instructions, the following code loads and provides the initial processing of the data.

 ```r